 I’d actually observed reactions earlier in the week, which led me to suppose that this way of thinking I’ve adopted has left me with a bit of a glow.
 I think I appear very generally to be more open and approachable.
 I’ve always been flirtatious and witty, but it was something to admire before, whereas now it’s something to engage with and – as I’ve reported previously – people are engaging with me.

-Friday night I felt its sexual edge.
+Friday night, I felt its sexual edge.
 It felt responded too.
-I felt as if I gave the sign then it might be on.
+I felt as if I gave the sign, then it might be on.
 I wasn’t interested in giving the sign though.
 I’m not saying I won’t at some point, nor am I making a judgement on it.
 Strangely, for the moment at least, I felt spoken for.
-I had to save myself, confident that the effort would be rewarded.

 The funny thing is that I’ve made myself more vulnerable by revealing the secrets I was ashamed of – but the effect has been to liberate my sense of self and to surmount any lingering shame.
 I didn’t know what to expect and feared all sorts of implications, but against expectations the experience hasn’t detracted from my self-image, it has bolstered it.
 Adler would probably have something to say about that.